iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Amazon Athena is an interactive **query** service that makes it simple to analyze data directly in Amazon **S3** using standard SQL.
 It is **serverless**.

+## AWS API Gateway

+**Usage Plan and Message Throttling**

+Usage plan defines how many call can you do in a time period, eg, 5000 req per month

+Message Throttling is limiting the rate at which you can hit the api, eg, max 100 req per second

 ## Amazon DataZone

 Build catalog and make data discoverable.
 Read more?